Location of Adventure

 Approximately 29 Travelers

 A very important feature of this polar bear adventure is the limited group size.
-Nature is always best experienced in smaller groups, and it is particularly important on this trip so that our guests have plenty of room on board the tundra vehicles.
-Our Tundra Lodge holds 32 guests plus staff, but we limit the group to approximately 29 guests.
-On our arctic tundra drives we generally accommodate 16 guests per Polar Rover, which leaves plenty of room to move about the vehicles as we are viewing and photographing bears.
+Nature and wildlife are always best experienced in smaller groups, and it is particularly important on this trip so that our guests have plenty of room on board our Polar Rover vehicles during tundra wildlife drives.
+We limit our group to approximately 29 travelers, and on tundra wildlife drives aboard the Polar Rovers, we generally accommodate 16 guests, leaving plenty of room for you to spread out, store your gear, and move about the Rover to get the best perspectives on the polar bears.

 Our Private Leaders